davidcalikes/Marvelous-Matching/docs/README.md

     * As a user, I want to be stimulated and engaged by pictures and sounds.

-    * As a user, I want to help my pre school child learn
+    * As a user, I want to help my pre-school child learn

     * As a user, I want to help patients suffering with late-stage dementia.